 What if I Don't Qualify for Special Enrollment?

-If you missed open enrollment and don't qualify for the special enrollment period, you can still stay insured by buying short-term insurance directly from BCBSTX.
-We offer affordable short-term plans that can keep you covered until the next open enrollment period begins on November 15.
+If you miss open enrollment and don't qualify for the special enrollment period, you can still stay insured by buying short-term insurance directly from BCBSTX.
+We offer affordable short-term plans that can keep you covered until the next open enrollment period.

 Please note: Short-term plans give you basic health care coverage, but they don't meet the Affordable Care Act's minimum essential coverage requirements.
 As a result, you may still have to pay a fine for having a plan that doesn't meet these requirements.